erostefano/patterns/README.md

 The example shows the use of annotations with Java Reflection API.

-> Reflection means the object know his structure.
+> Reflection means the object know its structure.

 # Creation
 The creation patterns handle the creation of objects.